ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 ## How to use this example

-Before using this Example file, you should check the following:
+Before using this example file, you should check the following:

   - update all workspace IDs to the correct one
-  - check and update the resource Type to define the resource in which the dynamic Form Fields will appear
+  - check and update the resource Type to define the resource in which the dynamic Form Fields COnfiguration will appear
-  - (optional) update the ids of all objects (on the definition of objects and also by the use in linked object)